The Serpent's Fall

 “You don’t know that, Jack.
 It wasn’t your fault.
 Yes, it is a terrible tragedy, but that does not make you a coward.”

-“Yes, it does… Anyway, long story short, turned out the culprit was just a disgruntled kid that mixed with the wrong crowd.”
+“Yes, it does… Anyway, long story short, turned out the culprit was just a disgruntled kid who mixed with the wrong crowd.”

-“So, what happened to him?”
-Amanda said, the occasional tear still rolling down her cheeks.
+“So, what did you do?”
+Amanda said, another tear slipping down her cheek.

 She locked eyes with him.
 “You did not!”

-“Perhaps it was not the right thing to do.
-But no-one in the Wimpy deserved to die either.
+“Perhaps it wasn’t the right thing to do.
+But no-one in that Wimpy deserved to die either.
 What would have prevented him from doing the same thing the next day?” she said.

-“Be it as it may, I left the force and spent my pension on booze and cigarettes until Tony took pity on me.
+“Be that as it may, I left the force and spent my pension on booze and cigarettes until Tony took pity on me.
 Now I live a simple life as a diner cook.
-That is how I ended up here.”
-He lowered his eyes as he twiddled his thumbs again.
+That’s how I ended up here.”
+He lowered his eyes as he twisted his thumbs again.
 “If you want to leave now, I wouldn’t blame you.”

-Amanda took Jack by the hand and got up from the floor.
+Amanda rose and took his hand in both of hers.
 “I can’t leave you like this.”
 She tapped the bed.
 “Allow me to hold you tonight, please.”

 That night, they found comfort in each other’s arms and soon drifted off.